GakunGak/crowleymarine-cache-cleaner/README.md

 - **Simple On/Off Toggle**: Easily enable or disable the extension from the popup.
 - **Floating "Clear Cache" Button**: A convenient button is added to all Crowley Marine pages when the extension is active.
-- **One-Click Cache Clearing**: Clicking the button reloads the page with a `?clearcache` parameter, forcing the server to send the latest version of the page.
+- **One-Click Cache Clearing**: Clicking the button reloads the page with a `/?clearcache` parameter, forcing the server to send the latest version of the page.
 - **Real-time Updates**: The floating button appears or disappears instantly as you toggle the extension on or off, without needing a manual refresh.
 - **Reload Prompt**: The popup prompts you to reload all Crowley Marine tabs after enabling or disabling the extension to ensure the changes take effect everywhere.